MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration.md

 - Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
 With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Office 365.

 - Azure SQL Database is a fully managed platform as a service (PaaS) database engine.
 SQL Database handles most database management functions like upgrading, patching, backups, and monitoring without user involvement.
 Azure SQL Database is always running on the latest stable version of the SQL Server database engine and patched OS with 99.99% availability.
-PaaS capabilities that are built into Azure SQL Database enable you to focus on the domain-specific database administration and optimization activities that are critical for your business.
+PaaS capabilities built into Azure SQL Database let you focus on business critical, domain-specific database administration and optimization.

 ## Considerations

 ### Availability
-Azure Site Recovery
+Azure Site Recovery.

+### Pricing
+Azure SQL Database should use either Hyperscale or Business Critical Tiers for high IOPS and high uptime SLA.

 ### Resiliency
 Resiliency is built into this solution due to the Load Balancers.
-If one presentation or transaction server fails, the other server behind the Load Balancer shoulders the workload until remediation.
+If one presentation or transaction server fails, the other server behind the Load Balancer shoulders the workload.

 ### Scalability
 You can scale out the server sets to provide more throughput.

 ### Security

-Network security group
+Network security group.

 Features like Azure Auto Failover Group Replication can provide data protection.

 ## Next steps

-- For more information, please contact legacy2azure@microsoft.com.
+For more information, please contact legacy2azure@microsoft.com.